Maty-0/Meng-ui/README.md

 # Meng-ui

+TODO
-- [ ] Scale everything without needing to restart the terminal
+- [x] Scale everything without needing to restart the terminal
 - [ ] Allow templates/boxes to have child objects
 - [ ] Add selectable buttons that can callback to a function
+- [ ] Add scrollable text view